 If it is impossible to comply with these requirements, then a fire protection barrier with at least 30 minutes fire rating should be provided.
-A minimum separation distance of 100 mm is required between the tank and fire rated barrier unless a larger distance is specified by the tank manufacturer.
+Building Regulations and OFTEC guidance specify the required separation distances and projections for fire barriers; these should be adhered to unless a larger distance is specified by the tank manufacturer.

 If the tank must be located inside a building such as a garage or outhouse the tank should be self-contained within a 60-minute fire rated chamber.

 It is also important to bear in mind local requirements, since oil storage tank installations also need to comply with regional Building Regulations.
 In England and Wales, OFTEC registered technicians (and some engineers registered with alternative ‘Competent Person’ schemes) can self-certify their own work without involving Local Authority Building Control.
 Installations by other engineers will require a Building Control Notice and inspection.